-Use of Defibrillators by Lifeguards
+Use of Defibrillators by Lifeguards Position Statement

 Since the mid 1980s many lifesaving standard-setting agencies have endorsed and promoted the consensus that a strong community wide “system” for emergency cardiac care improves outcomes.
 The system has been referred to as the “chain of survival” and involves four mutually dependent components:

-- Early access to EMS
+- Early access to emergency care

 - Early CPR